hekateus/sbsh/README.md

 Only runs on linux for now.

-To compile: gcc -Wall main.c helpers.c text_colors.c -o ./sbsh
+To compile: gcc main.c helpers.c text_colors.c -o ./sbsh

 Work in progress.